Little Boy (film): Plot

 In the seaside town of O'Hare, California, an 8-year-old boy who is small for his age, Pepper Flynt Busbee, has a very close relationship with James, his loving father, which begins from the very moment he is born when his father cradles him in his arms and notices how small he is.
-When Pepper asks a doctor if he has dwarfism, the doctor tells him, "For now, Pepper, let's just say you're a 'little boy'," this expression would become Pepper's nickname.
-He would learn to despise those two words and always make a problem when someone would call out his nickname.
+When Pepper asks a doctor if he has dwarfism, the doctor tells him, "For now, Pepper, let's just say you're a 'little boy.'"
+This expression becomes Pepper's nickname.
+He comes to despise those two words and always makes a problem when someone calls him by his nickname.

 However, when World War II begins, Pepper's older brother is declared ineligible for military service because of flat feet and their father joins in his place, which devastates Pepper.
-Not long after his father leaves for war, Pepper hears the Bible verse, "Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move" (Matthew 17:20), he becomes determined to get enough faith to bring his father home.
+Not long after his father leaves for war, Pepper hears the Bible verse, "Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move" (Matthew 17:20), and he becomes determined to get enough faith to bring his father home.
 Nevertheless, as his friend and mentor Father Oliver tells him, faith is useless to anyone who harbors hatred.
 Father Oliver tells Pepper to befriend a Japanese man named Hashimoto.

 At first, the anti-Japanese sentiment Pepper has internalized – which has become prevalent in his society – makes him hesitant to follow this advice, but as he gets to know Hashimoto, he begins to value their friendship and learns from Hashimoto to stand up to those who bully him about his height.
-Father Oliver gave Pepper a list of tasks to complete.
+Father Oliver gives Pepper a list of tasks to complete.
 When Pepper's father is reported missing in action, Pepper's mother struggles to keep her family together in the face of these overwhelming hardships.
-His brother London, and Sam – one of the townspeople that lost a son – go to Hashimoto's home and attack him one night, leading to his being hospitalized.
-London is initially arrested, but Hashimoto decides not to press charges and he is released.
+His brother London, and Sam – one of the townspeople who lost a son – go to Hashimoto's home and attack him one night, leading to his being hospitalized.
+London is initially arrested, but Hashimoto decides not to press charges, so London is released.